aniakonie/My_Sound_Archive/README.md

 # Virtual Music Library

-A web application that displays Spotify user's library organized into artists, genres and subgenres folders, offering a convenient way to browse through their music collection.
+A web application that displays Spotify user's library organized into artists, genres and subgenres folders, offering a convenient way to browse through the music collection.

 ## What problem does it solve